• Skip to Content

 Admission

-To be considered for admission, an applicant must meet UWM Graduate Faculty requirements for admission plus the departmental requirements listed below.
-A master’s degree is not a prerequisite for this PhD program.
+To be considered for admission, an applicant must meet UWM Graduate School requirements for admission plus the departmental requirements listed below.
+A master’s degree is not a prerequisite for this Ph.D. program.

 1. Possession of an overall undergraduate grade point average of 3.33 (B+)

 Normally, students are admitted only for the fall semester.
-However, in extraordinary circumstances, a student may be permitted to begin PhD studies in the spring semester.
-The department does not offer a terminal MA degree.
-Students applying without a master’s degree are admitted to the PhD program in the equivalent of master’s status.
+However, in extraordinary circumstances, a student may be permitted to begin Ph.D. studies in the spring semester.

 It is the policy of the Graduate Faculty that “Applicants may be admitted with specific program-defined course deficiencies provided that the deficiencies amount to no more than two courses.